 2. Update Your Content Management System (CMS) to the Latest Version

 Using a CMS can simplify your life in a lot of ways.
-This type of software usually provides you with a broad range of tools to create, update, and manage your pages, even if you don’t have web development knowledge.
+This type of software usually provides you with a broad range of tools to create, update, and manage your pages and blog posts, even if you don’t have web development knowledge.

 However, much like other software, you’ll need to update your CMS to ensure it remains stable and provides you with its latest features.
 For a real-world example, see WordPress.
 This CMS rolls out updates frequently and includes new features every few months.